FarhadG/mesh-code-editor/README.md

 Fire up `index.html` for the online code editor.
 You will be presented with some default text that'll provide you an idea of the layout.

-The preview box can be adjusted and dragged around for your meshing convenience.
-Be sure to select and drag around the edges (handlers), since the content within the box are independent of this behaviour.
+The preview box can be adjusted and dragged around.
+Be sure to select and drag around the edges (handlers), since the contents within the frame are exempt of this behaviour.

-You can also switch between a dark or light theme--whichever fits your meshing needs best.
+You can also switch between a dark or light theme--whichever suits your meshing.

 For basic editor modifications, checkout `js/app.js` and `css/style.css`.